HAZMAT TACTICAL

 You are reviewing scene photos from an industrial accident.
 Two tankers are on scene.
 Your dispatcher wants to know if they are the same type or different, and why.

-TANKER A TANKER B SMOOTH SURFACE NO RING STIFFENERS RING STIFFENERS EXTERNAL RIBS VISIBLE VS DIFFERENTIATION SCENARIO — SAME ROUND CROSS-SECTION, DIFFERENT DETAILS
+TANKER A TANKER B VS DIFFERENTIATION SCENARIO — SAME ROUND CROSS-SECTION, DIFFERENT DETAILS

 Q1